lsmaclean0/COSC331_Project2-/README.md

     * src: contains the same source files from the rest api from class
     * server.js: this was my attempt at creating an express app for the back end

-Other attemps are in separate folders
+Other attempts will be in appropriately named branches